 H.B.
 No. 632 amends the regulation of pharmacy practices in Texas, specifically concerning emergency refills of insulin.
-The bill stipulates that the quantity of an emergency refill of insulin may not exceed a 30-day supply unless the smallest commercially available package exceeds this amount.
-In such cases, a pharmacist is permitted to dispense multiple packages of insulin for an emergency refill, provided that the total quantity does not surpass a 30-day supply.
+The bill stipulates that the quantity of an emergency refill of insulin cannot exceed a 30-day supply unless the smallest commercially available package exceeds this amount.
+In such cases, pharmacists are permitted to dispense multiple packages of insulin for an emergency refill, provided that the total quantity does not surpass a 30-day supply.
 Additionally, the bill clarifies that the emergency refill of insulin-related equipment or supplies may not exceed the smallest commercially available package necessary for a 30-day supply.

 The legislation aims to ensure that patients have access to necessary insulin supplies during emergencies while maintaining safety and regulatory standards.
-The changes made in the bill include the insertion of new language that allows for flexibility in dispensing insulin and related supplies, while deleting previous limitations that could hinder access.
-The act is set to take effect on September 1, 2025.
+The changes include the removal of previous language that limited the quantity of emergency refills to the lesser of a 30-day supply or the smallest package available, thereby allowing for more flexibility in dispensing practices.
+This act is set to take effect on September 1, 2025.

 House Committee Report: Occupations Code 562.0541 (Occupations Code 562)